opendocsg/slw-judgments-backfill/2009_SGHC_143/report.md

  [emphasis added]

-119    In _Tan Chor Chuan v Tan Yeow Hiang Kenneth_ [2004] SGHC 259, the plaintiffs had applied to strike out a defence.
+119    In _Tan Chor Chuan v Tan Yeow Hiang Kenneth_ <span class="citation">[2004] SGHC 259</span>, the plaintiffs had applied to strike out a defence.
 The plaintiffs’ alternative ground was that the defendants had abused the court’s process by destroying email passing between the defendants themselves and also email passing between the defendants and the Singapore Chess Foundation.
 Joyce Low Wei Lin AR declined to impose any sanction against the defendants because she found nothing sinister in their explanation for the deletion of the email.
 Nevertheless, she endorsed Pinsler’s Article in that the court’s inherent power to respond to any pre-action destruction of documents should not be circumscribed by strict adherence to the _McCabe_ test and that the exercise of its power should be governed by the usual touchstones of ‘need’, ‘justice of the case’ and ‘prevention of abuse’.

 120    On the other hand, she also said at [22]: